-The capstone class places the student in a real world experience either in the University's on-campus, fine dining restaurant or in an appropriate hotel or conference center where the student has opportunities to participate in service and/ or management level activities to provide actual situation to their educational experience.
+The capstone class places the student in a real world experience in an appropriate hotel or conference center where the student has opportunities to participate in service and/ or management level activities to provide actual situation to their educational experience.
 This class lasts from 12-14 weeks versus the normal 11-week quarter.
 Prerequisite(s): Approval of the Hotel/Restaurant Department Head